 5. Your nervous system needs some attention

-When we’re off the bike switching off the sympathetic nervous system is important to regulate the body and calm it down.
+When we’re off the bike, switching off the sympathetic nervous system is important to regulate the body and calm it down.
 This should be when the parasympathetic nervous system kicks in, the ‘rest and digest’ system.
 Sleep, rest and meditation are associated with a healthy parasympathetic nervous system.
 Often people find they have difficulty turning off the adrenaline, fight or flight system and need to learn how to relax.
-By practising awareness of the breath, doing some warming down exercises and stretching we can help the body to return to a relaxed state.
+By practising awareness of the breath, doing some warming down exercises and post cycling stretch routine, we can help the body to return to a relaxed state.

 6. Take a Pilates class